-The flow cell has been rinsed.
+- Result The flow cell is rinsed.

+- Next steps

-- Check if the baseline noise has decreased. - If the rinsing does not have the desired effect, disassemble the flow cell to clean the lens.
+- Check if the baseline noise has decreased.

+- If the rinsing does not have the desired effect, disassemble the flow cell to clean the lens.

-8.4.2 Cleaning the lens of an analytical flow cell
+8.3.2 Cleaning the lens of an analytical flow cell